Rclone can serve a web based GUI (graphical user interface). This is somewhat experimental at the moment so things may be subject to change.

 --rc-pass <random password>

 For example the GUI could be served on a public port over SSL using an htpasswd file using the following flags:

 If you want to run the GUI behind a proxy at

 /rclone you could use these flags:

-Or instead of htpassword if you just want a single user and password:
+Or instead of htpasswd if you just want a single user and password:

-The GUI is being developed in the: rclone/rclone-webui-react respository.
+The GUI is being developed in the: rclone/rclone-webui-react repository.